As said above: In spite of an immense lot of research

 It is reasonable to assume that mass is a property

-physicists' application of the gravity concept into microcosm and
+(The physicists' application of the gravity concept into microcosm

-quantum mechanics could be mentioned here.)
-If so, it would agree
+and quantum mechanics could be mentioned here.)
+If so, it would

-with dimensional views that the deeper mass level was decisive for
+agree with dimensional views that the deeper mass level was decisive

-elementary structures, while the more superficial level of charge,
+for elementary structures, while the more superficial level of

-expressed in electron shells, becomes the relevant level in processes,
+charge, expressed in electron shells, becomes the relevant level

-in metabolism as characterized by more of released kinetic energy.
+in processes, in metabolism as characterized by more of released

-predict destinations and functions of proteins, mass is used as
+to predict destinations and functions of proteins, mass is used

 About counting on ordinary isotopes, the overwhelmingly